huggingface/naacl_transfer_learning_tutorial/README.md

 ## Codebase

-This codebase try to present in the simplest and shortest possible way a few of the major Transfer Learning technics which have emerged over the past years.
+This codebase try to present in the simplest and most compact way a few of the major Transfer Learning technics which have emerged over the past years.
 The code in this repository doesn't pretend to be state-of-the-art even though effort has been made to ensure reasonnable performances and possible upgrade to the current state-of-the-art level.

 Special effort has been made to